 All staff have had training in First Aid, Safeguarding, Team teach behaviour management, Epi-Pen usage and diabetes.
-There has also been further training for different staff members on ASD, ADHD, SEMH, Dyslexia, Dyscalculia, Numicon, 1st Class@number and Speech and Language.
+There has also been further training for different staff members on ASD, ADHD, SEMH, Dyslexia, Dyscalculia, Numicon, 1st Class@number, ELSA and Speech and Language.

 Previously staff have received training on behaviour, ADHD, ASD, Provision Maps and IEPs, CSE, Safer Working Practices, Child Abuse and Neglect and The Prevent Programme.

 Our staff have a wealth of experience supporting children with additional needs and the SENDCO regularly attends training within the Trust and with the Local Authority.

 The school are also members of Whole School SEND- NASEN and The National Deaf Children's Society:

 At Daneshome Junior Academy we want all children to be happy, relaxed and safe.
 Please click here to find out about how we support children with social, emotional, mental health and behaviour difficulties.
 Please also see our ELSA information page by clicking here.

 There are also some different links below which can help support young people and their mental health.